juanMarinero/juanmarinero.github.io/content/en/blogs/hugo_page_bundles.md

 Note the `$content` collection page have a **default order**:
 1. The [default sort order](https://gohugo.io/quick-reference/glossary/#default-sort-order)
-for page collections, used when no other criteria are set, follows this priority: weight, date, [...]
+for page collections, used when no other criteria are set, follows this priority: weight, date, [...].
+This order criteria is fixed, [link](https://discourse.gohugo.io/t/custom-sort-order-of-pages/31260/2).
 2. Where, a [page collections](https://gohugo.io/quick-reference/glossary/#page-collection)
 is a slice of Page objects.
 3. Since